eProsima/Fast-DDS-docs/docs/installation/sources/sources_mac.rst

     :backlinks: none
     :depth: 2

-.. _fastdds_lib_sl:
+.. _fastdds_lib_sm:

 Fast DDS library installation
 """""""""""""""""""""""""""""

-This section describes the instructions for installing *eProsima Fast DDS* in a Linux environment from sources.
+This section describes the instructions for installing *eProsima Fast DDS* in a Mac OS environment from sources.
 The following packages will be installed:

 * :code:`foonathan_memory_vendor`, an STL compatible C++ memory allocator